Reflex Sympathetic Dystrophy Syndrome

 Chili Peppers, Capsaicin, and Pain

-The hot feeling, red face, and watery eyes you experience when you bite into a red chili
+The hot feeling, red face, and watery eyes you experience when you bite into a red

-In 1997, scientists at the University of California at San Francisco discovered a gene for a
+In 1997, scientists at the University of California at San Francisco discovered a gene

-a role in the burning type of pain commonly associated with heat, such as the kind you
+this receptor plays a role in the burning type of pain commonly associated with heat,

-experience when you touch your finger to a hot stove.
-The vanilloid receptor functions as a
+such as the kind you experience when you touch your finger to a hot stove.
+The

-sort of "ouch gateway," enabling us to detect burning hot pain, whether it originates from a
+vanilloid receptor functions as a sort of "ouch gateway," enabling us to detect burning

-3-alarm habanera chili or from a stove burner.
+hot pain, whether it originates from a 3-alarm habanera chili or from a stove burner.

 Capsaicin is currently available as a prescription or over-the-counter cream for the